CDCgov/data-exchange-portal/README.md

 - `VITE_SAMS_CLIENT_ID` - This is the client ID given by SAMS when registering this app.
 You can find this value in the [dex-portal-sams-client-id](https://portal.azure.com/#@cdc.onmicrosoft.com/asset/Microsoft_Azure_KeyVault/Secret/https://tf-ede-envar-vault.vault.azure.net/secrets/dex-portal-sams-client-id) Azure Key Vault secret.
 - `VITE_SAMS_AUTH_URL` - This is the full URL of the SAMS API endpoint for logging in a user.
 For our purposes, this is the endpoint that opens the SAMS login portal.
 A copy of the SAMS API documentation can be found in the DEX sharepoint [here](https://cdc.sharepoint.com/:b:/r/teams/CDC-Data-Exchange/Shared%20Documents/Build%20-%20DEX%20Portal/sams_docs.pdf?csf=1&web=1&e=OsHEAY).
 - `VITE_SAMS_USER_INFO_URL` - This is the full URL of the SAMS API endpoint for getting user profile information in JSON format provided a valid authentication token.
 For our purposes, this is the data the portal uses to populate the user's profile components.
+- `VITE_OAUTH_TOKEN_URL` - This is the full URL of the endpoint that will exchange an auth code for a valid auth token and refresh token.

 ## Deploying to the Dev Environment